valentk777/PdfWordCounter/README.md

-# PdfWordCounter
+# TextWordCounter
-This is a simple custom tool extract words from PDF and store them in EXCEL file.
+This is a simple custom tool extract words from PDF or txt file and store them in EXCEL file.

 The key value of it to know the most common words used in a book already read.